consulo/consulo-dev.github.io/docs/basics/ide_development_instance.md

     For example, the file is `jbrx-8u252-osx-x64-b1649.2.tar.gz`, meaning build 1649.2 for this JetBrains Runtime matching Java 8 JDK build 252.

 ### Setting a JetBrains Runtime for Gradle-Based Plugin Projects
-By default, the Gradle plugin will fetch and use the version of the JetBrains Runtime for the Development Instance corresponding to the version of the IntelliJ Platform used for building the plugin project.
+By default, the Gradle plugin will fetch and use the version of the JetBrains Runtime for the Development Instance corresponding to the version of the Consulo used for building the plugin project.
 If required, an alternative version can be specified using `jbrVersion` attribute of `runIde` [task](https://github.com/JetBrains/gradle-intellij-plugin/#running-dsl).

 ### Setting a JetBrains Runtime for DevKit-Based Plugin Projects